jborlik/AdventOfCode2024/README.md

 * Day 6:  Classic AoC with walking/rotating direction of character in a maze.
 Part 1 was checking unique places visited in a walk.
 Part 2 was trickier, in that one was trying to find alterations to the maze that resulted in a loop.
 My "loop detection" algorithm was to check if the character already walked that space heading in the same direction.
 And then I brute-forced it.
 It took less than a minute to run (which is sort of long by AoC standards).
 * Day 7:  Choose +/-/- ops to make a formula match a value.
 Itertools.product() did the job.
 * Day 8:  Look at pairs of points on grid, and extend their distance.
 More itertools, this time combinations().
+* Day 9:  "Defragging a disk".
+Lots of list operations.
+Part 1: Needed to go last to first, but basically brute force.
+Part 2: Sort of the same, and barely got it in under 24 hours.
+Not pretty.

 ## See previous work at: